amanarora9848/unige-rt1-assignment1/README.md

 * Get the location.
 In my case this was `/usr/local/lib/python2.7/dist-packages`
 * Create symlink: `ln -s path/to/simulator/sr/robot /usr/local/lib/python2.7/dist-packages/sr/`

+#### Note:
+The robot might (in rare cases) appear stopped, but actually it be turning in opposite directions very fast and could take a couple of moments until it reorients itself correctly and find the token.
+In such cases, please patiently wait for it to move fast again, it will.

 ## The Exercise
 -----------------------------